rsksmart/rif-scheduler-sdk/README.md

 const encodedFunctionCall = new utils.Interface(MyContract.abi).encodeFunctionData('<MyContractFunction>', [arrayOfMyContractFunctionParameters])

-const execution = executionFactory(planIndex, myContractAddress, encodedMethodCall, gas, executeAt, BigNumber.from(0), yourAccountAddress) const scheduledExecutionTransaction = await this.schedulerSDK.schedule(execution)
+const execution = executionFactory(planIndex, myContractAddress, encodedMethodCall, gas, executeAt, BigNumber.from(0), yourAccountAddress) const scheduledExecutionTransaction = await rifScheduler.schedule(execution)

 // we recommend to wait at least 10 confirmations to be sure tha your transaction was processed ok. await scheduledExecutionTransaction.wait(12)
 ```

+## How to contribute

+If you want to contribute, here you have the steps you need to run this project locally.

-## Run for development
+### Run for development

 Install dependencies: